Gecko Press (Wellington, New Zealand). Distributed in the US by Lerner Books.

 American Indians in Children’s Literature: This blog provides critical perspectives and analyses of Indigenous peoples in children’s books, school curriculum, popular culture, and society.

-Best Picture Books of 2015: Huffington Post blog highlights features of several books on the Doors website.
+Best Children's Books of 2018: Huffington Post blog highlights features of several books on the Doors website.

 The Brown Bookshelf: African American Voices in Children’s Literature